-Lord, You heard Him cry.
-And rather than kill him as he asked, you sent him an angel, to strengthen him.
-And strengthened he was by the angel, till he forgot how only a moment had passed, when he had asked to die.
+You heard Him cry.
+And rather than take his life as he asked, you sent him an angel, to offer him strength.
+Strengthened he was by this angel, till he forgot how only a moment had passed, since he’d asked to die.

-You heard his cry but were drawn by the voice of his heart.
-And from his heart you’d heard: “Save me Lord, save me.
+You heard the cry of his mouth but were drawn to the voice of his heart, from which you’d heard: “Save me, Lord.
+Save me.
 Help me live.”

-There are wise men and there are fools.
-The wise man says with his mouth, “there is no God,” and ponders on his bed if he could be wrong, going on to live through his endeavors with the consciousness of a supreme being.
+There are half fools and there are full fools.
+The half fool says with his mouth, “there is no God,” and ponders on his bed if he could be wrong, going on to live through his endeavors with the consciousness of a supreme being.
 The fool says in his heart, “there is no God,” but declares round his world “I believe in God!
 I believe in God!”
 His forehead is anointed with oil, his lips sing praises to the King, but his heart lives, unremorsefully, in hate of his brother.

 He is deceived by his hypocrisy, but You are not.
-You judge of acts and intents of the heart, and as through a mirror, behold its iniquity.
+You, Judge of acts and intents of the heart, see clearly his iniquity.

 We crowd into places of worship.
-We kneel, bow, chant, sing, dance, scream, squeal, doing all with the belief you are pleased with our humane displays shenanigans.
-In one swoop, we strike down our brothers, with weapons of warfare, or worse, with words, looks, despicable sneers.
+We kneel, bow, chant, sing, dance, scream, squeal; doing all with the belief you are pleased with our shenanigans.
+But in one swoop, we strike down our brothers, with weapons of words, looks, and despicable sneers.

 We do not know to love our enemies as You do.
 We are not bothered.
-We do not know to treat, hospitably, men of a lower class than ours, and we boast of it – just like we do of the many moments we ‘gather at Your feet’.
+We do not know to treat hospitably men of lower estate than ours.
+We boast of it, just like we do of the many moments we ‘gather at Your feet’.

 We say we love You, but hate our brothers, our sisters and our enemies.